Book of Judith: Identification of Nebuchadnezzar with Artaxerxes III Ochus

-Sulpicius Severus attempted an improbable identification with Artaxerxes III Ochus (359–338 BCE), not on the basis of the character of the two rulers, but due to the presence of a "Holofernes" and a "Bagoas" in Ochus' army.
+Sulpicius Severus identified the king with Artaxerxes III Ochus (359–338 BCE), not on the basis of the character of the two rulers, but due to the presence of a "Holofernes" and a "Bagoas" in Ochus' army.
 Furthermore, the western military campaign described in Judith bears significantly more resemblance to Artaxerxes III’s reconquest of Egypt around 343 BCE than the Maccabean revolt under Antiochus.
 At that time, multiple western rulers in Phoenicia, Anatolia and Cyprus declared their independence from Persian rule and Artaxerxes deported some Jews who supported the revolt to Hyrcania, on the south coast of the Caspian Sea.
 This identification also gained some currency with scholarship in the late 19th and early 20th centuries.
 According to Antoine Augustin Calmet: "Sulpicius Severus wants it to have happened even later, that is to say, under the reign of Artaxerxes Ochus.
 This opinion is based principally on the violent and cruel nature of Ochus, and on the name of his eunuch Bagoas, who put him to death."
 This opinion can be found in Severus's Sacred History, Book Two: "Most persons, however, think that it was Cambyses, the son of Cyrus, on this ground that he, as a conqueror, penetrated into Egypt and Ethiopia.
 But the sacred history is opposed to this opinion; for Judith is described as having lived in the twelfth year of the king in question.
 Now, Cambyses did not possess the supreme power for more than eight years.
 Wherefore, if it is allowable to make a conjecture on a point of history, I should be inclined to believe that her exploits were performed under king Ochus, who came after the second Artaxerxes. ...
 If these things took place, as we believe, under king Ochus, in the twelfth year of his reign, then from the date of the restoration of Jerusalem up to that war there elapsed two and twenty years.
 Now Ochus reigned in all twenty-three years.
 And he was beyond all others cruel, and more than of a barbarous disposition."
 Unlike Cambyses, Artaxerxes's reign was long enough to fit the events of this book.
 However, Artaxerxes III's western campaign occurred in the sixteenth year of his reign, not the eighteenth like the Judith claims.